Kasubi Tombs: Tombs

 The main central building (Muzibu Azaala Mpanga), some 31 m in circumference and 7.5 m high, is located astride the border of the courtyard, on the edge opposite the entrance.
+Muzibu Azaala Mpanga is circular in plan with a domelike overall shape.
 It was originally constructed from wooden poles, reed wattle and daub, topped by a thick thatched dome, with straw resting on 52 rings of palm fronds (representing the 52 traditional clans of the Baganda people).
 Modern building materials were introduced in the last major renovation in 1938 by Kabaka Mutesa II of Buganda, including a steel structure, concrete columns, and bricks, largely concealed behind traditional materials.
 A low wide arch leads to the sacred spaces within, separated by reed partitions, with bark cloth decorations, and mementos of the kabakas.
 The tombs are housed in a sacred forest (Kibira) within, concealed from public view by a barkcloth curtain.
 The floor is covered by lemon grass and palm leaf mats.

 The courtyard is also bordered by several buildings of traditional construction, including several "wives houses" for the deceased kabaka's widows, who tend the family graves.
 Their houses are traditionally constructed of wattle and daub with straw thatched roofs, although over time some were rebuilt with bricks and metal roofs added, and tombs for royal relations.
 It is also the home of members of the royal family, and royal officials including the Nalinya (spiritual guardian), her deputy the Lubuga (responsible for coordinating the farming on the site) and her administrative assistant the Katikkiro.
 It is also a centre for the traditional manufacture and decoration of bark cloth by the Ngo clan and for traditional thatching techniques of the Ngeye clan.

 The building was maintained and managed by the Buganda Kingdom, the largest of the four ancient kingdoms of Uganda, until it was abolished by Prime Minister (then President) Milton Obote in 1966, and again after it was reinstated by President Museveni in 1993.
 It became a protected site under Uganda law in 1972, and the land is registered in the name of the Kabaka behalf of the Kingdom.

 The site remains an important spiritual and political site for the Baganda people.
 In 2001, the Kasubi Tombs were declared a UNESCO World Heritage Site.